staticka/console/README.md

 These are a list of paths that are being used by Staticka in generating static pages and also being checked for changes when using the `staticka watch` command:

+* `assets` - location of the static assets that will be copied during compilation.
 * `pages` - folder path where the Markdown templates are being stored.
 When creating a new page through `staticka create`, the new file will be saved in this path.
 * `plates` - the location of the Twig templates.
 This can be used in updating the templates besides on the default layout.
 * `public` - where the static pages be stored after building.